 Industrial Action (18 February 2026)

-Dismissal for taking part in lawful industrial action is now automatically unfair with no time restriction, removing the previous 12-week protected period.
-This took effect on 18 February 2026.
+Dismissal for taking part in lawful industrial action is now automatically unfair with no time restriction.
+This removes the previous 12-week protected period.
+The change took effect on 18 February 2026.

 Fire and Rehire (January 2027)